Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Ceramic cookware will heat faster in your microwave than a glass dish.
 While a glass bowl will still allow your food to cook, glass takes longer to absorb and lose heat than ceramic.
 So, while ceramic plates will get hotter faster, the glass will enable you to see your food and monitor it as it cooks.

-Both ceramic and glass are safe to use in the microwave.
+Both ceramic and glass are safe to use in a microwave for seniors.
 That said, painted cheap dishes may contain toxic chemicals that can seep into your food as it heats.
 If your ceramic cookware is painted, check your manufacturer’s care instructions to see if it is microwave-safe and what type of paint was used on your dish.

 Non-microwave safe containers aren’t always obviously unsafe to use.
 Ensure you check that your dish in question isn’t a foil-lined container.
 The metal may spark in the extreme temperature of your microwave oven.